Data Engineering on Google Cloud

 Objectives

-- Discuss the core concepts of BigQuery and review options of loading data into BigQuery.
+- Discuss the core concepts of BigQuery.

 Topics covered

-- →Optimization with partitioning and clustering
+- →Partitioning and clustering in BigQuery

 Activities